Relaxo143/SimpleMiningSimulator/README.md

 # Building from source
 To build this program from source you will need `msbuild`, which you can download here:https://www.microsoft.com/en-us/download/details.aspx?id=48159

 Once you have it simply run `BuildFromSource.bat` and that's it!
+You will find the .exe file in the obj/Release folder.